MinnPost/minnpost-wordpress/wp-content/plugins/advanced-access-manager/readme.txt

 11. Improve your website security

 == Changelog ==

+= 5.4.3.2 =
+* Fixed bug that incorrectly checks post author property
+* Fixed bug that does not allow to assign roles that contain apostrophe
+* Fixed bug with incorrectly handled AAM Console messages that contain HTML
+* Added ability to order roles by name
+* Added ability to order users by display name
+* Improved Users/Roles Manager UI

 = 5.4.3.1 =
 * Quick fix for the bug that is related to Posts & Terms